A Comprehensive Guide to Social Engineering Prevention

 Malware and hackers don’t appreciate the subtlety of what typically connects with what and how.
 They are usually unaware and uncaring of the legitimate, expected traffic flows, and in any case, don’t expect anyone to be looking for unusual connections.
 Thus, if you understand the legitimate, expected network traffic flows in your environment, you can discover threats with a tool that detects abnormal network flows and generates alerts.

-To do this, you need a good NetFlow analysis tool.
-Many network packet analysis programs do a decent job at data collection and NetFlow representation sans dedication to NetFlow analysis.
-There are open source and commercial tools dedicated to Netflow analysis, which can be found by simply searching on ‘NetFlow analysis.’
+To do this, you need a NetFlow analysis tool.
+Unfortunately, many network packet analysis programs do a decent job at data collection and NetFlow representation sans dedication to NetFlow analysis.
+However, open-source and commercial tools exist dedicated to Netflow analysis.
+You can find them by simply searching on ‘NetFlow analysis.’

 Data-Leak Monitoring and Prevention

 Data-Leak monitoring and prevention tools prevent critical data from leaving the safe confines of an organization’s network.
-Any device you can use to prevent data leaks, however they occur, should be considered part of your defense.
+Therefore, any device that avoids data leaks, however they occur, should be considered part of your defense.